sawyer-greaves/lab-wiki-test/necessary_skills/ROS.md

 It is recommended to install and use ROS 1 within a conda environment via [Robostack](https://robostack.github.io/) (See the [Python page](Python.md) to learn about Anaconda, conda, and conda environments).

 At the present time, using ROS 2 with conda and Robostack is not recommended.
 Robostack thru ROS 2 Humble is experimental and you will probably run into issues.
+If you need a Python virtual environment, [venv](https://docs.python.org/3/library/venv.html) is the recommend method since using a conda environment with the system ROS can get hairy quickly if you don't use the system Python version exactly.